Chart Color Schemes

 Despite maintaining a low unemployment rate of 2.9%, Kerang has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Accommodation & food services have a limited presence at 5.1%, compared to the regional average of 6.9%.
-Many Kerang residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, the labour force decreased by 4.3% while employment fell by 2.0%, causing unemployment to drop by 2.3 percentage points.
-In contrast, Rest of Vic.'s employment fell by 0.7%, with a slight rise in unemployment.
-State-wide, VIC's employment grew by 1.13% year-on-year as of 25-Nov, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kerang's employment mix indicates local employment should increase by 5.7% over five years and 12.5% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, Kerang's labour force decreased by 4.3%, employment fell by 2.0%, causing unemployment to drop by 2.3 percentage points.
+In contrast, Rest of Vic.'s employment fell by 0.7%, labour force contracted by 0.6%, and unemployment rose marginally.
+Jobs and Skills Australia projects national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kerang's employment mix suggests local employment should increase by 5.7% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment